Chandrashila Trek – Winter 2018

 Sari is a small village located about 8 hours drive from Haridwar, serves as the base camp or starting point for the Deoria Tal Chandrashila trek.
 If you reach Sari before sunset, take a stroll in this scenic village with green paddy fields and amazing views.

-Day 2 – Sari to Deoria Tal
+Day 2 – Sari or Tala to Deoria Tal

 Distance: 3 km Time: 1 hour Level: Easy